tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/Wishart.md

 <meta itemprop="property" content="variance"/>
 </div>

-# tfp.distributions.WishartCholesky
+# tfp.distributions.Wishart

-## Class `WishartCholesky`
+## Class `Wishart`

 The matrix Wishart distribution on positive definite matrices.

-This distribution is defined by a scalar degrees of freedom `df` and a lower, triangular Cholesky factor which characterizes the scale matrix.
+This distribution is defined by a scalar degrees of freedom `df` and a scale matrix, which can either be a full symmetric matrix or a lower triangular Cholesky factor.

-Using WishartCholesky is a constant-time improvement over WishartFull.
-It saves an O(nbk^3) operation, i.e., a matrix-product operation for sampling and a Cholesky factorization in log_prob.
-For most use-cases it often saves another O(nbk^3) operation since most uses of Wishart will also use the Cholesky factorization.

 #### Mathematical Details